khairatAM/OnlineLibrary/readme.txt

 The program uses the following URL for Redis: `redis://localhost:6389/0`.
 Ensure your port number matches.

 8. b.
 Monitoring the Emails
-To view the email activity, START ~TWO~ NEW TERMINALS.
-Repeat steps 3.b., 3.c. & 4 ONLY in EACH OF THE NEW TERMINALS.
+To view the email activity, START ~TWO~ NEW TERMINALS and cd to the project directory, then repeat steps 3.c. & 4 ONLY in EACH OF THE NEW TERMINALS.
 Then in one terminal, run the command:
     `celery -A core beat --loglevel=info`
 And, in the other terminal, run the command: